Fix-a-Feral

 Wantagh, NY 11793

 Feral cats have reached epidemic numbers on Long Island.
-In 2003, LAST HOPE initiated its FIX-A- FERAL” program as an incentive to get you, the public, to trap,spay/neuter,return (TNR) the feral cats that you are feeding.
+In 2003, LAST HOPE initiated its FIX-A-FERALprogram (this is our 21st year) as an incentive to get you, the public, to trap, spay/neuter, and return (TNR) the feral cats that you are feeding.
 These cats must be returned to the location where they are trapped.
 It is important to TNR every cat in the colony.
 You must commit to feeding these cats for their lifetime – feeding out of dumpsters is not an acceptable food source.
 If you are able, we also recommend providing some shelter for the feral cats.
+As a responsible feral cat caretaker, you must provide veterinary or euthanasia (as the situation warrants) for your community cats.
+If you need a veterinary reference that will help a feral cat, please contact us.
 Please refer to the Alley Cat Allies website, www.alleycat.org, for more information about TNR and caring for feral cats

-LAST HOPE does not remove the cats from a location nor do we provide euthanasia services for these cats.
-If you want to remove the cats, if you are moving or if their safety is questionable, TNR is not the right program for you.
+LAST HOPE does not remove the cats from a location, nor do we provide euthanasia services for these cats.
+If you want to remove the cats, because you are moving, or if their safety is questionable, TNR is not the right program for you.
 You must trap these cats and arrange for euthanasia at a veterinarian’s office or bring them to the local municipal shelter in your community.
+Relocation of feral cats is not recommended unless under the most stringent guidelines.

-This program is intended for use by the general public in order to assist with the financial burden of spaying and neutering of feral cats.
+This program is intended for use by the public to assist with the financial burden of spaying and neutering of feral cats.
 Domesticated cats will be turned away by the participating veterinarians.
 Please contact us for assistance with spaying and neutering stray, tame cats.
 If you have a financial hardship regarding spaying or neutering a pet cat, please contact us directly to see if you meet our criteria for assistance.
 Our Veterinary Assistance Form is located on our website under the Information icon.
 Please follow the instructions for submittal to LAST HOPE.
 OTHER RESCUE ORGANIZATIONS SHOULD NOT BE UTILIZING THIS PROGRAM, as it is taking much needed assistance away from the community caretaker who is in dire need of help.
+If your organization is assisting with a large feral cat colony, please contact us directly so we can discuss the situation.
+We are here to help as much as we can.
+If you are a feral cat trapper, and are assisting a local resident or business, please have the business or resident fill out the mandatory agreement and list your name as a trapper.

 In order to avoid misuse of the program, please take note of the following: